-- While he doesn’t visibly burst after Harry sees his “worst memory”, he disobeys Dumbledore’s explicit orders to teach Harry Occlumency even when aware of what was at stake and reaches such levels of spite for him that he decides to completely ignore Harry’s presence.
+- Though he doesn’t visibly burst after Harry sees his "worst memory," he disobeys Dumbledore’s explicit orders to teach Harry Occlumency even when aware of what is at stake and reaches such levels of spite for Harry that he decides to completely ignore his presence.
 Harry actually appreciates that last bit.

 - Most famously, Harry calling him a coward at the end of Half-Blood Prince along with everything that was happening to him at the time briefly sends him over the edge, and he shifts from effortlessly defending Harry’s attacks to actually striking him in the face with the unincantated Sectumsempra before Buckbeak intervenes and Snape resumes his escape.